-The Kansas Academy of Physician Assistants appears today in support of House Bill No. 2362 which amends the Healing Arts Act and Physician Assistant Licensure Act.
+The Kansas Academy of Physician Assistants appears today in support of Senate Bill No. 285 which amends the Healing Arts Act and Physician Assistant Licensure Act.

-My comments today will address three specific sections of the legislation that relate directly to physician assistants.
+My comments today will address specific sections of the legislation that relate directly to physician assistants.
 The first two sections clean up action taken in the 2014 session to amend the Physician Assistant Licensure Act.

-First in Section 5, starting on page 11 you will see a number of technical adjustments to the existing statute.
-In section 5(f)(1) through 5(f)(3) [lines 25-43 on page 12 and lines 1-11 on page 13] is new language creating a "federally active license" for physician assistants.
+First in Section 9, starting on page 25 you will see a number of technical adjustments to the existing statute.
+In section 9(f)(1) through 9(f)(3) [lines 25-43 on page 26 and lines 1-10 on page 27] is new language creating a "federally active license" for physician assistants.
 The federal active license was deleted last year because physician assistants practicing in federal facilities are exempt from being licensed and regulated by a state.
 Since adoption of the bill last year we have learned that employers at some federal facilities require their physician assistant employees to maintain a "current" license in the state which they are employed.
 We are reinserting the federal active license to accommodate that federal employment requirement.

 Second, in 2014, physician assistants were included in the Health Care Stabilization Fund's excess medical liability insurance coverage requirements of K.S.A.
 40-3402.
 The Health Care Stabilization Fund language contains an exemption for physician assistants providing charitable health care in a clinic with protection under the federal or state tort claims act.
-The new language on page 13 in Section 5(g)(1) through 5(g)(4) [lines 12-43 on page 13 and lines 1-4 on page 14] creates a new exempt license category for physician assistants and excludes them from the requirement of the Health Care Stabilization Fund for gratuitous medical services not covered by the tort claim acts.
+The new language on page 27 in Section 9(g)(1) through 9(g)(4) [lines 11-43 on page 27 and lines 1-3 on page 28] creates a new exempt license category for physician assistants and excludes them from the requirement of the Health Care Stabilization Fund for gratuitous medical services not covered by the tort claim acts.
 There is a similar exemption for physicians in the Healing Arts Act.

-Third, Section 6 starting on page 14, line 35 authorizes a physician assistant to sign Do Not Resuscitate (DNR) orders for patients at medical care facilities and adult care homes.
+Third, Section 14 starting on page 36, line 18 amends K.S.A.
+65-4941 and authorizes a physician assistant to sign Do Not Resuscitate (DNR) orders for patients at medical care facilities and adult care homes.
 These orders are normally included in hospitalization/admission instructions and can be unintentionally over-looked and delayed if a physician assistant is precluded from signing the order at the time of admittance.
 A supervising physician always has the option of not permitting a physician assistant to write such an order, if they choose to under their written supervision agreement.
+In Section 16, we are amending K.S.A.65-4942, which is the statutorily prescribed form to be used in pre-hospitalization Do Not Resuscitate (DNR) requests, and authorizes a physician assistant to affirm a patient's request.

-Finally, we also support the proposal offered by the Kansas Board of Healing Arts to extend the effective date of last year's legislative changes contained in House Bill No. 2673 until January, 2016.
+Finally, we also support the proposal offered by the Kansas Board of Healing Arts throughout the bill to extend the effective date of last year's legislative changes contained in House Bill No. 2673 until January, 2016.
 We are still working our way through the rule and regulation implementation process and need extra time to get the necessary regulations developed.

-We ask for your support of House Bill No. 2362.
+We ask for your support of Senate Bill No. 285.